Hypernetwork-Driven Low-Rank Adaptation Across Attention Heads: Related works

-\paragraph{(Hierachical) Mixture of Experts (HMoE).} The Mixture of Experts (MoE) framework \cite{Jacob_Jordan-1991} combines multiple experts with a gating function that adaptively assigns softmax weights to experts.
+\paragraph{(Hierachical) Mixture of Experts (HMoE)} The Mixture of Experts framework \cite{Jacob_Jordan-1991} combines multiple experts with a gating function that adaptively assigns inputs to experts.
 From that foundation, early work \cite{shazeer2017outrageously} showed that sparsely-gated MoE layers can effectively scale models' capacity by activating only a subset of experts per input.
 This design has since been applied to large language models \cite{Du_Glam_MoE}, computer vision \cite{puigcerver2024sparses}, and multi-modal learning \cite{han2024fusemoe}, showing strong gains in scalability and efficiency \cite{nguyen2024statistical,nguyen2024temperature,nguyen2023demystifying}.
-More recently, theoretical work has highlighted the connection between MoE and the attention mechanism \cite{le2024mixture, truong2025replora}, motivating new parameter-efficient fine-tuning methods.
-Hierarchical Mixture of Experts (HMoE) \cite{jordan1994hierarchical} arranges the experts into a tree-like structure with gating occurring at multiple levels.
+More recently, theoretical work has highlighted the connection between MoE and Multi-head Self-attention \cite{le2024mixture,truong2025replora}, motivating new parameter-efficient fine-tuning methods.
+Hierarchical Mixture of Experts \cite{jordan1994hierarchical} arranges experts into a tree-like structure with gating occurring at multiple levels.
 Instead of routing an input directly to an expert, the gating functions make sequential decisions at each level of the hierarchy, which improves training efficiency by narrowing down the relevant subset of experts.
-As an advanced variant of MoE, it has been shown to handle complex data structures more effectively as well as enhance both generalization and computational efficiency \cite{nguyen2024hmoe,Peralta2014HMoE, zhao2019hierarchical} by allowing different branches of the hierarchy to specialize in different regions of the input space.
+As an advanced variant of MoE,it has been shown to handle complex data structures more effectively as well as enhance both generalization and computational efficiency \cite{Peralta2014HMoE, zhao2019hierarchical, i̇rsoy2018HMoE} by allowing different branches of the hierarchy to specialize in different regions of the input space.